devantler-tech/dotnet-keys/README.md

 ```

 > [!NOTE]
-> If you are looking for a library to help generate Age keys you can use the [`Devantler.AgeCLI` library](https://github.com/devantler-tech/dotnet-age-cli), which embeds the `age-keygen` binary to generate Age keys to files or in-memory.
+> If you are looking for a library to help generate Age keys you can use the [`DevantlerTech.AgeCLI` library](https://github.com/devantler-tech/dotnet-age-cli), which embeds the `age-keygen` binary to generate Age keys to files or in-memory.
 It also uses the `AgeKey` class so the generated keys are easy to use in your .NET applications.